interaction-dynamics/learn-plateform/src/app/docs/user-experience/localization/page.md

 Most of the libraries natively support the timezone.
 So you don't need to worry about it.
 Just check the documentation of the function you use to adapt the date and time based on the timezone.

-The best practice is to manage date with [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) at the UTC timezone aka like `2019-09-07T15:50:04:00Z`.
+The best practice is to manage date with [Date time string format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#date_time_string_format) at the UTC timezone aka like `2019-09-07T15:50:04:00Z` and to use [Intl.DateTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat).

-Reminder: when you insert a date in the datatbase, you should use same the ISO 8601 format (including the hours, minutes and seconds).
+Reminder: when you insert a date in the datatbase, you should use the same Date time string format (including the hours, minutes and seconds).

 ## Currency